 Providing the national living wage and extending our Grow Your Own internship programme

-We believe strongly in knowing your worth, and whilst money is only part of this, it would be remiss of us (not to mention incredibly privileged) to pretend that it isn’t important.
-As such, we commit to paying over the statutory national living wage for all members of our team, regardless of age.
+We believe strongly in knowing your worth, and whilst money is only part of this, it would be remiss of us to pretend that it isn’t important.
+As such, we commit to paying over the statutory national living wage for all members of our team, regardless of age, which is an issue often flagged as a reason for a lack of diversity in PR.

 In line with this, we are extending and improving our existing ‘Grow Your Own’ internship programme to ensure that this is accessible and sustainable.
 To do this, we will be offering a limited number of three-month placements, which will offer applicants a salary, travel and expenses paid for, and training opportunities with accredited providers.
 What’s more, to address the findings from RTM that only 9% of those working in PR industry identify as BAME, we want to use these internship opportunities to directly address the talent pipeline by prioritising them for candidates from underrepresented communities.

 Furthermore, our team members commit themselves to seeking mentoring and speaking opportunities, to support the learning of those from underrepresented groups.
-Determined to extend the knowledge and understanding of what a career in PR and marketing consists of and help wherever we can those who otherwise might not have pursued it onto the career ladder, we’re firm believers that you cannot be what you cannot see.
+Determined to extend the knowledge and understanding of what a career in PR and marketing consists of and help wherever we can those who otherwise might not have pursued it onto the career ladder, we know the importance of remembering that you cannot be what you cannot see.

-We know that we cannot stand silently and wait for those in minority groups to ask for opportunities; we must make the opportunities visible, accessible, and welcoming, and be vocal in promoting these in diverse spaces.
+We know that we cannot stand silently and wait for those in minority groups to ask for opportunities; we must make the opportunities visible, accessible, and welcoming, and be vocal in promoting the importance of diversity in PR.

 Working alongside ethical brands and business owners